sunnynm/PoTRA/README.md

 - **testresults.RData** : contains the varaibles to run. 'gboth' is a list returned from segmentsample.R using the json files in the repo and 'results2' is the output of PoTRA using gboth.

 - **trypotra.R** : runs various sizes of genes to see which ones break PoTRA.
-I will add a file containing results when I finish
+I will add a file containing results when I finish.